Mannitol 2-dehydrogenase

-Thus, the two substrates of this enzyme are D-mannitol and NAD^{+}, whereas its 3 products are D-fructose, NADH, and H^{+}.
+The two substrates of this enzyme are D-mannitol and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are D-fructose (shown in its keto form), reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is D-mannitol:NAD^{+} 2-oxidoreductase.
 Other names in common use include D-mannitol dehydrogenase, and mannitol dehydrogenase.
 This enzyme participates in fructose and mannose metabolism.